Our Services

 Early diagnosis makes a meaningful difference.
 If you have persistent fatigue along with swelling, numbness, shortness of breath, or unusual lab results, it's important to speak to a doctor promptly.
 Some forms of amyloidosis can be life-threatening without treatment, but newer therapies have significantly improved outcomes.

-If you're unsure whether your symptoms fit the pattern, consider starting with a free online Amyloidosis symptom checker to better understand your risk before your appointment.
+If you're unsure whether your symptoms fit the pattern, consider starting with Ubie's free AI-powered symptom checker to quickly identify potential causes and prepare informed questions before your appointment.

 Above all, do not ignore ongoing symptoms.
 When it comes to amyloidosis—or any potentially serious condition—early medical evaluation can protect your organs, your health, and your future.